 Instructions

-- Carefully, burn the end of a rosemary sprig until smoking and lay on a plate.
-Cover the smoking rosemary sprig with a cocktail glass to trap rosemary smoke.
+- Carefully, light the end of a rosemary sprig until smoking and lay on a plate.
+Cover the rosemary sprig with a cocktail glass to trap smoke.

 - Meanwhile, stir gin and rosemary syrup together in a mixing glass with ice.